Amarna Miller: Media appearances

-She has taken part, among others, on the television programs Al rincón de pensar (Antena 3), Late Motiv (Movistar+), Sálvame Deluxe (Telecinco), and The Zoo (LATV), while also taking part on the independent radio program Carne Cruda.
+Miller has taken part, among others, in the television programs Al rincón de pensar (Antena 3), Late Motiv (Movistar+), Sálvame Deluxe (Telecinco), and The Zoo (LATV), while also taking part in the independent radio program Carne Cruda.

 She presents the television show Diario Vice on channel 0 of Movistar+ where she interviewed the Spanish artist Abel Azcona and the musical band Las Odio.
 In 2016 she was interviewed by Buenafuente in Late Motiv.
-In 2018 she assisted to the TV program La Resistencia, presented by David Broncano.
+In 2018 she assisted the TV program La Resistencia, presented by David Broncano.

-She appeared in the cover magazine Interviú in 2014 and 2016, as well as Bad Skin, Mongolia and Primera Línea.
+She appeared on the cover of Interviú magazine in 2014 and 2016, as well as Bad Skin, Mongolia and Primera Línea.

 In digital media, she has done many interviews such as Erebus, Jot Down and GQ.
-She is also very active in social media.
+She is also very active on social media.
 She uses her YouTube channel to express ideas about sustainability, stigma rupture and ecology.
-In this channel, Miller tells her experiences like living a month in her van or without producing trash, why she gave up pornography, or what medicines to take when going to a foreign country.
+On this channel, Miller tells her experiences like living a month in her van or without producing trash, why she gave up pornography, or what medicines to take when going to a foreign country.